varabyte/kotter/README.md

 ### Thread Affinity

-Setting aside the fact that the `run` block runs in a background thread, the experience of using Konsole is essentially single-threaded.
-Anytime you make a call to run a Konsole block, no matter which thread it is called from, a single thread ultimately handles the work of rendering the block.
+Setting aside the fact that the `run` block runs in a background thread, Konsole blocks themselves are rendered sequentionally on a single thread.
+Anytime you make a call to run a Konsole block, no matter which thread it is called from, a single thread ultimately handles it.
 At the same time, if you attempt to run one `konsole` block while another block is already running, an exception is thrown.

 I made this decision so that: